-He earned a Bachelor’s of Science degree from the University of Northern Colorado (UNC).
+Lee McMains earned a Bachelor’s of Science degree from the University of Northern Colorado (UNC).
 After working for a research manufacturing company as an applications engineer, Lee joined the faculty at Aims Community College in 2011.
 He is currently working on a Master’s of Environmental Law and Policy at Vermont Law School.

-Lee has been recognized by the Colorado Space Grant Consortium (COSGC) for his efforts and leadership as affiliate director of the COSCG-funded Aims Engineering Academy program, a part of the Industrial Technology program at Aims.
+Lee has been recognized by the Colorado Space Grant Consortium (COSGC) for his efforts and leadership as affiliate director of the COSCG-funded Engineering Academy program, a part of the Industrial Technology program at Aims.

 The COSGC is a statewide organization involving 21 colleges, universities and institutions around Colorado.
 Each affiliate has unique programs that include hands-on student projects, classes, research and outreach.
 Affiliates also participate in statewide teaching and hands-on projects.

 In the spring 2015 semester, the Aims Engineering Academy designed an experiment to measure carbon dioxide concentrations during a flight of approximately three hours.
 The experiment was similar to one designed by Colorado State University students in 2014.
-Aims students made a few changes which included primarily writing the programming in house and, most exciting, designing and printing the payload enclosure in 3D on the Aims campus.
+Aims students made a few changes which included primarily writing the programming in house as well as designing and printing the payload enclosure in 3D on the Aims campus.